reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 to `ThreadTenantStorage`.

 `ThreadTenantStorage` is a storage that contains a `ThreadLocal` variable.
-By storing the `tenantId` in a `ThreadLocal` we can be sure that every thread has its own copy of this variable and the current thread has no access to another `tenantId`:
+By storing the `tenantId` in a `ThreadLocal` we can be sure that every thread has its own copy of this variable and that the current thread has no access to another `tenantId`:

 ```java
 public class ThreadTenantStorage {